robinzigmond/dominion-api/README.md

 ## Todo List

 At the time of writing, most things seem to be working well.
-But there are still things left to do:
+But there are still things left to do (just one left now as far as I know - but a big and important one):

 - Add tests!
-- extend the error handling to include "bad" values for sets and types.
-Perhaps leave just the "errBody" as the returned error message in all cases.